The 4 profit modes

 | Effective EV Profit | What you should have won on your sample | Day-to-day, to measure your expected performance |

 | EV Profit | Pure long-term EV-earnings, based on the room | Projections at infinite volume.
-Useful to study your room's profitability (see Bankroll chapter) |
+Useful for studying your room's profitability (see Bankroll chapter) |

-| EV Multi Profit | EV-earnings with the multis you actually hit | One-off analyses (see Bankroll chapter) |
+| EV Multi Profit | EV-earnings with the multis you actually got | One-off analyses (see Bankroll chapter) |